spencermountain/compromise/plugins/strict/README.md

 ```

 ### Pre-Compling
-strict-match has the ability to pre-compile a match statement into a parsed format, which may improve performace of the match query.
+strict has the ability to pre-compile a match statement into a parsed format, which may improve performace of the match query.
 This plugin automatically adds this as a helper-method on the main `nlp` constructor.

 ```javascript
 // ... rest from usage above